Business energy efficiency

 The eco mode takes longer than other cycles but typically does not compromise the quality of the clean.
 We recommend setting your dishwasher to run overnight, as this allows you to benefit from cheaper night-time electricity rates.

-Optimising business energy consumption sometimes requires long-term planning and upfront investment in energy efficiency solutions.
+Optimising business energy consumption often requires long-term planning and upfront investment in energy efficiency solutions.
+A business energy audit provides a formal review to identify opportunities for efficiency improvements, particularly for larger businesses.

-An energy monitoring system (EMS) aggregates data from business electricity meters and commercial gas meters, along with IoT sensors monitoring lighting and heating.
+An Energy Management System (EMS) aggregates data from business electricity meters and commercial gas meters, along with IoT sensors monitoring lighting and heating.

 An EMS actively monitors business energy consumption and uses data insights to identify inefficiencies, such as heating unoccupied rooms.

-Energy monitoring systems are highly adaptable and suitable for businesses of all sizes, with cloud-based solutions available for small businesses.
+Energy Management Systems are highly adaptable and suitable for businesses of all sizes, with cloud-based solutions available for small businesses.

 Sunlight is free, proven to enhance the mood and focus of employees, and provides a welcoming and attractive environment for clients and customers.